-Michelle Shaughnessy, the owner of Primal Nature Nutritional Therapy, is located in Boise, Idaho, where she sees clients in person or virtually all over the country.
+Michelle Shaughnessy, the owner of Primal Nature Nutritional Therapy, is located in Boise, Idaho, where she sees clients in person or through video chat all over the country.

 The practice focuses on balancing digestive dysfunction, such as chronic diarrhea, constipation, or bloating and helping to reduce symptoms associated with IBS-D, IBS-C, or IBD.